Command Palette

 Goal

-Build an automated pipeline that continuously monitors CVE sources (NVD, CISA, MITRE ATT&CK) and processes new vulnerability disclosures as they're published.
+Build an automated pipeline that continuously monitors CVE sources (NVD, CISA, MITRE ATT&CK) and processes new vulnerability disclosures with minimal infrastructure overhead.

 Approach